MiroKaku/Musa.Veil/README.md

 ### Method 1 (recommended)

 Right click on the project, select "Manage NuGet Packages".
-Search for `Mi.Veil`, choose the version that suits you, and then click "Install".
+Search for `Musa.Veil`, choose the version that suits you, and then click "Install".

 ### Method 2